 Windows do not support mapping USB CDC devices to Serial ports (COM devices) out of the box.
 It needs an .inf file to tell it to do so.
-You can download this INF file here, but it should have been installed automatically.
+You can download an installer for this INF file here, but it should have been installed automatically.
 The driver is included in both the Monokiosk based installer and the SDK toolchain.